EAT RIGHT FOR YOUR SPECIES AND YOU WILL BE NOURISHED, LEAN AND ENERGISED.

 With animal produce, the distinction between wild animals and farmed animals is even more pronounced.
 At Wildfitness we take care to source produce for our wellbeing retreats as far as possible from local farms that use natural farming methods, or wild foods.

-Click on the images below to see some of our most recent Wildfitness recipes...
+Take a look at some of our most recent Wildfitness recipes...